actie/fnsapi/README.md

 amount_cents - Ticket amount (integer) in cents
 ```

 `user_id` - is an optional parameter.
-You can send the indentificator for user in you system if you want to specify which person do this request.
+You can send the ID for user in you system if you want to specify which person do this request.
 In other way it has a default value `'default_user'`.

 ## Contributing